rish2408/SpringBoot-Thymeleaf/README.md

 # Thymeleaf with Spring Boot
 - Thymeleaf is a server-side Java template engine that can be integrated with Spring Boot.
 It allows for the creation of dynamic web pages with HTML, CSS, and JavaScript.
-This tutorial will cover the following concepts in Thymeleaf: Iteration, Conditional Statements, Fragments, Inheriting Thymeleaf Template, and how to add custom and bootstrap JS and CSS files.
+I will cover the following concepts in Thymeleaf: Iteration, Conditional Statements, Fragments, Inheriting Thymeleaf Template, and how to add custom and bootstrap JS and CSS files.

 ## Prerequisites
 - To follow this tutorial, you will need: